Rfluegel1/personal-finance-web-app/README.md

-# Express Web App Template
+# Personal Finance Web App (Credit Karma Clone)

 ## Description

-This project is designed to be a starting point for a TypeScript web application with comprehensive testing, including unit, integration, blackbox, e2e, and performance tests.
-The backend features user management and todo objects, while the frontend includes login, account updates, and a todo list.
-Additionally, this template includes GitHub action files for continuous integration and deployment, along with dependency updates.
+This project is a clone of the Credit Karma net worth page.
+It has user management, automated testing, CI/CD, and the net worth view.

+See it live here https://personal-finance-web-app.fly.dev/

 ## Technology Stack